Ubiquitous, Unique, And Useful: 5 Characteristics Of Fungi That Set Them Apart

 4

-Most Fungi Remain Hidden under the Surface
+Most Fungi Remain Hidden Under The Surface

 When spores arrive at their final destination and start to grow, they do so underground.
 The structure that makes up most of the organism is called mycelium – a complex root-like system consisting of tiny filaments that can be nearly invisible to the human eye.
 These filaments, or "hyphae," weave such a complex web that the mycelium is often what holds soil together.
 It acts as a biological glue to keep everything from eroding too quickly.